 Migraine treatment by a migraine specialist

 Migraine treatment is not just a matter of taking a painkiller.
 It often requires an in-depth assessment by a migraine specialist.
 My qualifications as a neurologist help me to assess and diagnose patients who suffer from migraines and other headache disorders.
-In my neurological practice in Mount Lawley Perth, I frequently receive referrals from general practitioners to assist them with diagnosing and managing their patients with chronic migraines.
+In my neurological practice in West Leederville Perth, I frequently receive referrals from general practitioners to assist them with diagnosing and managing their patients with chronic migraines.

 If you suffer from chronic migraines, you would know that they can be the most debilitating ones.
 In that case, you can often experience headaches on 15 or more days per month.
 And a typical situation would be that your headache, in case of a chronic migraine, would not respond to the usual headache tablets or migraine medications.